ra1fh/s725/README.md

 disk in various selectable formats: srd, hrm, tcx, txt.

 The s725get utility takes a -d argument which specifies the driver type to be used to communicate with the watch.
-Valid values are "serial" and "irda".
+The only valid value is "serial".
 The "serial" driver requires the device file to be specified with -D.  The default is -d serial.
 See the "Drivers" section for more details.